Travel guide

 One of the great advantages of an eSIM is that you can install it days before your trip, from the comfort of your home.
 You don't need to wait until you're in Singapore to do anything.
 The process is simple and takes less than 5 minutes.

 Step 1: Check your phone's compatibility.
 Most smartphones from the last 4-5 years are eSIM compatible.
-On iOS: iPhone XS, XR, and later models.
+On iOS: iPhone XS, XR and later models.
 On Android: Samsung Galaxy S20 onwards, Google Pixel 3 onwards, Motorola Razr 2019+, and many others.
-If in doubt, you can check in Settings → General → About → eSIM Availability (on iPhone) or Settings → Connections → SIM Manager (on Android).
+If you have doubts, you can check in Settings → General → About → eSIM Availability (on iPhone) or Settings → Connections → SIM Manager (on Android).

 Step 2: Make sure your phone is unlocked.
 If you bought your phone with a carrier contract, it may be locked to that network.
-Contact your carrier to request unlocking before you travel.
-In Spain and Latin America, carriers are obliged to unlock phones once the contract period has ended.
+Contact your carrier to request unlocking before traveling.
+In Spain and Latin America, carriers are required to unlock phones once the contract period has been completed.

 Step 3: Purchase and download your PuraSim eSIM.
 Choose the plan that best suits your trip from our store.
 You will receive a QR code by email that you can scan directly from your phone.